• Skip to primary navigation

 • ¼ teaspoon cayenne pepper - optional

-• ½ teaspoon celery salt - optional if you have it
+• ⅓ teaspoon celery salt - optional

 • 1 teaspoon baking powder - optional Aluminum-free

-• Preheat oven to 400° convection or 425° conventional oven.
+• Preheat oven to 400°F convection or 425°F conventional oven.

 • Cut the chicken into pieces—the normal-size ones in half and the huge ones into thirds.

-cutting chicken breasts into chunks
+Cutting split chicken breasts into pieces.

 • Prepare a baking sheet with aluminum foil and a baking rack—coat with PAM cooking spray.